|This is an unofficial version.

 (i) the establishment or adoption, or both, of rules of ethics and professional standards and guidelines governing the practice of optometry;

-(j) the prescribing of fees to be paid by persons
+(j) the prescribing of fees and dues to be paid by a person

-(iii) applying for an optometric drug licence under section 12.
+(iii) applying for an optometric drug licence, or the renewal of a licence, under section 12, or

-9(2) The rules of ethics established and adopted pursuant to clause (1)(i) shall provide, inter alia, that every member of the association shall observe the usual and customary procedures in consulting with or referring to a duly qualified medical practitioner a suspected medical problem where the consultation or referral is in the best interest of the patient.
+The rules of ethics established and adopted pursuant to clause (1)(i) shall provide, inter alia, that every registered member shall observe the usual and customary procedures in consulting with or referring to a duly qualified medical practitioner a suspected medical problem where the consultation or referral is in the best interest of the patient.

-9(3) A copy of each by-law shall be mailed to each member of the association at his address as registered with the association within two weeks from the date it is passed; and does not take effect until the expiration of one month from the date it is passed.
+A copy of each by-law shall be mailed to each registered member at his address as registered with the association within two weeks from the date it is passed; and does not take effect until the expiration of one month from the date it is passed.

-10 Every person who has received a certificate of registration under any Act for which this Act is substituted, continues to be entitled to practise optometry under this Act, subject to this Act.
+Every individual who has received a certificate of registration under any Act for which this Act is substituted, continues to be entitled to practise optometry under this Act, subject to this Act.

-11(1) The board of examiners shall approve a person's application for registration as an optometrist if, in making application for registration, the person
+The board of examiners shall approve a candidate's application for registration as a registered member if, in making application for registration, the individual

-(a) meets the competency requirements approved by the council;
+(a) establishes that he or she meets the competency requirements approved by the council;

 (b) establishes that his or her name has not been removed for cause from a register, in Canada or elsewhere, of persons authorized to engage in the practice of optometry;